2022–23 Stockport County F.C. season: Matches

 On 23 June, the league fixtures were announced.

+League Two play-offs

 FA Cup

 County were drawn at home to Swindon Town in the first round, away to Charlton Athletic in the second round and at home again to Walsall in the third round.

 EFL Cup

 Stockport County were drawn away to Harrogate Town in the first round and at home to Leicester City in the second round.

 EFL Trophy

 On 20 June, the initial Group stage draw was made, grouping Stockport County with Shrewsbury Town and Port Vale.
 Three days later, Wolverhampton Wanderers U21s joined Northern Group C.